Rishikul Yogshala Rishikesh

 Concluding Thoughts

-The Mountain pose is a perfect in-between pose during a yoga session.
+The tadasana pose or mountain pose in yoga is a perfect in-between pose during a yoga session.
 While you are in between your practice, this pose can tell you whether to move forward with your practice or not.
 You can assess if your body is feeling great and if not, you should stop.
-That’s the power of the Mountain pose in yoga
+That’s the power of the pose in yoga.

 Mountain Pose FAQs